virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 This means that computing the required executions for a single readable variable is akin to computing them for multiple fields.
 The only difference is that for multiple variables, the logical or of all dependency masks is taken first.
+This can allow for iterative calls to a kernel to be coalesced if the fields sets are known ahead of time.

+## Optimizations

+With the model above, it becomes possible to create a caching layer around named fields that enable direct invocation of sections of the graph without the cost of name-based lookup.

+Example pseudo-code:

+    mut= fgk.prepareMutator(new String[]{ "var1", "var2"}, new String[]{"var5,var6"});
+    Object[] outs=mut.call("a","b");

+While not proper code, this illustrates the idea of knowing which set of inputs will be used with a set of outputs and thus allowing for the *pre-baking* of the call-sites for better performance.